Literacy

 Content may be what is taught, but we also need to look at how content is being taught.
 This is where we need to consider literacy instruction.
 When it comes to teaching literacy in all content areas, there are a number of engaging strategies that can get your students to write, think, talk, and read about the content you’re delivering.

-1. Developing speaking skills
+1. Speaking skills

 Students engaged in academic conversations in large- or small-group settings isn’t something that’s going to happen overnight.
 It’ll take time and teacher support.